 As someone who has dedicated his career to patient care, education and research, Douglas S. Smink, MD, MPH, embodies the classic tripartite mission of an academic medical center.

-In addition to practicing minimally invasive general surgery at both Brigham and Women’s Hospital and Brigham and Women’s Faulkner Hospital, Dr. Smink is the current president of the Association of Program Directors in Surgery (APDS), chief of Surgery at the Brigham’s Faulkner Hospital and vice chair of education for the Brigham’s Department of Surgery.
+In addition to practicing minimally invasive general surgery at both Brigham and Women’s Hospital and Brigham and Women’s Faulkner Hospital, Dr. Smink is the current president of the Association of Program Directors in Surgery (APDS), chief of Surgery at the Brigham and Women’s Faulkner Hospital and vice chair of education for the Brigham’s Department of Surgery.